Electrogravitational

 moving charge but on the momentum of particles.

-the matter are influenced not only by the magnetic fields of nucleons, but also
+are influenced not only by magnetic fields of nucleons, but also by electric

-by the electric fields of uncompensated charges of individual protons and
+fields of uncompensated charges of individual protons and electrons.
+These

-electrons.
-These fields also deflect the fluxes of praons without significant
+fields also deflect the fluxes of praons without significant changes in the

-changes in the energy of praons, which is a consequence of potentiality of the
+energy of praons, which is a consequence of potentiality of electric field.

-electric field.
-Actually, if the fluxes of positively charged praons fly
+Actually, if the fluxes of positively charged praons fly towards the proton,

 With the help of the described

-mechanism the fluxes of gravitons and praons can create the gravitational and
+mechanism the fluxes of gravitons and praons can create gravitational and

-electromagnetic interactions in the matter of bodies without heating these
+electromagnetic interactions in matter of bodies without heating these bodies

-bodies significantly.
-[5] Passing through the matter the fluxes of
+significantly.
+[5] Passing through matter the fluxes of gravitons

-gravitons and praons, consisting of a large number of tiny particles, act
+and praons, consisting of a large number of tiny particles, act simultaneously

-simultaneously on the nucleons, electrons and atomic nuclei, compressing them
+on the nucleons, electrons and atomic nuclei, compressing them in direction of gradient

-interaction of the fluxes of praons with nucleons and the strong gravitation
+interaction of fluxes of praons with nucleons and strong gravitation from the

-from the fluxes of gravitons at the level of nucleons, and is equal by the
+fluxes of gravitons at the level of nucleons, and is equal by the order of

-order of magnitude to the cross-section of the nucleon, suggests that the
+magnitude to the cross-section of nucleon, suggests that the interaction forces

-interaction forces can actually emerge near the surface of nucleons.
-Here, the
+can actually emerge near the surface of nucleons.
+Here, the electric and

-electric and gravitational fields, the magnetic field and the torsion field of
+gravitational fields, the magnetic field and the torsion field of nucleons

-nucleons reach the maximum and can effectively interact with the fluxes of
+reach the maximum and can effectively interact with the fluxes of praons and

-praons and gravitons.
-As gravitons, leading to strong gravitation, are
+gravitons.
+As gravitons, leading to strong gravitation, are suggested graons as

-suggested graons as the particles that make up praons just as praons make up
+the particles that make up praons just as praons make up nucleons or as

-nucleons or as nucleons make up a neutron star.
-For graons in order to become
+nucleons make up a neutron star.
+For graons in order to become gravitons they

-gravitons they must be accelerated up to relativistic energies in the processes
+must be accelerated up to relativistic energies in the processes near the

 According to the second problem